PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 workspaces.
 It also is not ideal from the perspective of customer tenant isolation.
-While it's slightly better than the single service principal strategy, there is still the issue where each service principal will the the owner of datasets and datasource credentials across many different customer tenants.
+While it's slightly better than the single service principal strategy, there is still the issue where each service principal will the owner of datasets and datasource credentials across many different customer tenants which compromises isolation.

 The final strategy is the one that involves creating a new service principal for each new customer tenant.
 From a theoretical standpoint,